Fractures - Hand

 Displaced, angulated, intra-articular fractures or rotational deformity

 • Reduce fracture under ring block +/- sedation if appropriate.
-Otherwise refer to plastic surgery.
+Otherwise refer to the Plastic Surgery team.

 • Buddy strap and resting volar slab with follow up in Plastic Surgery clinic in 1-2 days.